opendatasoft/ods-documentation/source/notifications/index.rst

 Notifications
 =============

-Whenever an import event occurs on your portal, notification emails are sent.
+Whenever an important event occurs on your portal, notification emails are sent.
 This gives you the opportunity to be informed in real time and take action if needed.

-Notifications are sent by email to your portal's users depending on the notification type and their permissions, but they are always sent by the support@opendatasoft.com address.
+Notifications are sent by email to your portal's users depending on their permissions.
+They are always sent by the support@opendatasoft.com address.

 .. note::
     If you'd like notifications to be sent from a different sender address, for example an address